Natnael-Alemayehu/AI-landing-page/README.md

 # AI Company Landing Page

 Welcome to the Brainwave mockup project!
-This project is a front-end only portfolio website designed to showcase a fictional generative AI company called Brainwave.
+This project is a front-end website designed to showcase a fictional generative AI company called Brainwave.
 If you like this project, please consider giving it a star!

 ## Table of Contents